 Progress to the GP2 Series in 2015 was a logical move.
 Nato signed with Arden International but the results were somewhat below the expectations.
 Norman earned points on just four occasions, so he finished the season 18th in the standings.

 It was clear that the Cannes-born driver will do better in 2016 and he did so as a member of the Racing Engineering team.
 Nato won the season-opening race in Barcelona, what was followed by a victory in Monza and other three podiums.
 Norman finished 5th in the standings, behind Pierre Gasly, Antonio Giovinazzi, Sergey Sirotkin, and Raffaele Marciello, what was a good achievement.

-Norman Nato, Pertamina Arden, 2017 Formula 2 Championship
+Norman Nato was driving for Pertamina Arden in 2017 Formula 2 Championship

 In 2017, the GP2 Series was rebranded to the FIA Formula 2 Championship.
 Nato stayed in the series, now as a member of the Pertamina-sponsored Arden International team.